3d-partons/partons/doc/markdown/partons_on_linux.md

 # Building your own project using PARTONS {#linux_buildperso}

-PARTONS_release is meant as an example of project making use of the PARTONS libraries.
+The project [partons-example](https://drf-gitlab.cea.fr/partons/partons.git) is meant as an example of project making use of the PARTONS libraries.
 You can use it as a template for your own projects.

 In particular, you can adapt the CMakeLists.txt already present in PARTONS_release, and use the same FindXXXX.cmake scripts found in the folder `cmake/Modules`.